Hone logo

 Problem Description

-• pop(): Removes and returns the item with the smallest value from the priority queue.
-If the queue is empty, it should return None.
+• pop(): Removes and returns the element with the highest priority (smallest priority value) from the queue.
+Returns None if the queue is empty.

-• peek(): Returns a reference to the item with the smallest value without removing it.
-If the queue is empty, it should return None.
+• peek(): Returns a reference to the element with the highest priority without removing it.
+Returns None if the queue is empty.

-• is_empty(): Returns true if the priority queue is empty, false otherwise.
+• is_empty(): Returns true if the queue is empty, false otherwise.

-• len(): Returns the number of elements in the priority queue.
+• len(): Returns the number of elements in the queue.

 Examples